KraXen72/animetwist-dl-electron/README.md

 then:

-- install with ``npm install animetwist-dl-electron`` in the folder you want to install it
+- install with ``npm install -g animetwist-dl-electron`` in the folder you want to install it
-- open terminal in the folder and run ``cd node_modules && cd animetwist-dl-electron && npm start``
+- open terminal anywhere and run ``animetwist``

 please report any issues regarding installation in the issues